rudyrucker/chaos/README.md

 <a href="https://github.com/rudyrucker/chaos/releases/download/v1.1-chaos/chaos_v1_1.zip">The CHAOS executables and parameter files.</a>

 It's possible to run the Chaos program on any virtually any platform, inside a DOS shell called DOSBox.
 Details on the <a href="https://github.com/rudyrucker/chaos/releases/tag/v1.1-chaos">Release page</a>.

+You are free to alter the code and upload new versions.
+The biggest outstanding upgrade would be to replace our use of the old DOS metashel library for the graphics, and to allow higher resolution for the graphics.
+See our Chaos <a href="https://github.com/rudyrucker/chaos/"> GitHub repository</a> for the code online.

 # What's In Chaos